 Establishing secure and trusting relationships with children and their families is a key priority.

-Children enter via the bathroom door, where they then hang their bag, towel and sun-hat or jacket.
+Children enter via their room doors, where they then place their bag, towel and sun-hat or jacket in their designated locker.

 Please give children responsibility for this routine when possible.